What’s This All About?

 To read our statement on the NS Supreme Court’s decision, please click here

 To read the court’s decision, please click here

 To read the Applicants’ pre-hearing brief, click here

 Why is Owls Head Provincial Park deserving of environmental protection?

 Planning to develop Owls Head Provincial Park– which has significant wetlands, coastal barrens, and offshore eelgrass beds – is an unfathomable decision in our current climate crisis.
 In short:

-- The property has significant biodiversity and ecological value, including rare and endangered species of both plants and animals.
+- The property has significant biodiversity and ecological value, including endangered animal species and globally rare plant ecosystem.